DHELLMAN/Note-Taking-App/README.md

 Both Links will redirect to their corresponding Page.

-Unique User Account is created based on Email.
+Unique User Account is created based on Email, after proper validation of details entered by user.

 On Successful Registration, a mail is sent to the user via NodeMailer and through GMAIL.